-A one-degree global change is significant because it takes a vast amount of heat to warm all the oceans, atmosphere, and land by that much.
+A one-degree global change is significant because it takes a vast amount of heat to warm all of the oceans, the atmosphere, and the land masses by that much.
 In the past, a one- to two-degree drop was all it took to plunge the Earth into the Little Ice Age.
 A five-degree drop was enough to bury a large part of North America under a towering mass of ice 20,000 years ago.

-The line plot below shows yearly temperature anomalies from 1880 to 2014 as recorded by NASA, NOAA, the Japan Meteorological Agency, and the Met Office Hadley Centre (United Kingdom).
-Though there are minor variations from year to year, all four records show peaks and valleys in sync with each other.
+Global temperature records start around 1880 because observations did not sufficiently cover enough of the planet prior to that time.
+The line plot above shows yearly temperature anomalies from 1880 to 2020 as recorded by NASA, NOAA, the Berkeley Earth research group, the Met Office Hadley Centre (United Kingdom), and the Cowtan and Way analysis.
+Though there are minor variations from year to year, all five records show peaks and valleys in sync with each other.
 All show rapid warming in the past few decades, and all show the last decade as the warmest.

-The objective, according to GISS scientists, is to provide an estimate of temperature change that could be compared with predictions of global climate change in response to atmospheric carbon dioxide, aerosols, and changes in solar activity.
+The NASA GISS team chose the period of 1951-1980 as its baseline largely because the U.S. National Weather Service uses a three-decade period to define “normal” or average temperature.
+The GISS temperature analysis effort also began around 1980, so the most recent 30 years was 1951-1980.
+Their objective is to provide an estimate of temperature change that could be compared with predictions of global climate change in response to atmospheric carbon dioxide, aerosols, and changes in solar activity.

 NASA’s temperature analyses incorporate surface temperature measurements from more than 20,000 weather stations, ship- and buoy-based observations of sea surface temperatures, and temperature measurements from Antarctic research stations.
 These in situ measurements are analyzed using an algorithm that considers the varied spacing of temperature stations around the globe and urban heat island effects.